Electric circuit model of microwave optomechanics: Conclusion

 \section{Conclusion}

 In summary, we have presented the generic classical electric circuit model which is analogous to the standard optomechanics quantum treatment.
 The developed analytics provides the bridge between circuit parameters and quantum optics quantities, a mandatory link for design and optimization.
 The two approaches are strictly equivalent, provided temperatures are high enough for both the mechanical and the electromagnetic degrees of freedom.
+We considered here the 3 standard single-tone schemes, for which we present all relevant properties.
+But the modeling can obviously be extended to more complex schemes (like two-tone drives), and more complex structures (e.g. multi-NEMS/multi-cavities setups).

 Besides, a thorough comparison of the two models gives a profound understanding of what measured properties are fundamentally quantum.
 To match the mathematics of the two computation methods, we introduce {\it populations} by means of an energy per quanta proportional to the mode resonance frequency: the early {\it Planck postulate}.
 Sideband asymmetry is derived in classical terms, and we distinguish the temperatures of the mechanical mode $T_m$ from the one of the microwave mode $T_c$ and the microwave (detection) port $T_{ex}$.
 Considering the measurement protocol in itself, we derive the resolution limit of a classical experiment performed with the optimal optomechanical scheme.
 We obtain the classical (and relative) analogue of the (absolute) {\it standard quantum limit} (SQL) fixed by the {\it Heisenberg principle} in quantum mechanics; we shall name it the {\it standard classical limit} (SCL). {\it Only} the $T_m, T_c, T_{ex} \rightarrow 0~$K measured quantities appear to be specific to quantum mechanics, since all features present a classical analogous counterpart.